Nico: Personal life

-On 11 August 1962, she gave birth to her son, Christian Aaron Boulogne, whom she called Ari.
-She was living with Nicos Papatakis in 1962 but told him that Alain Delon was the father of her child.
-Delon always denied it, and it has not been verified.
-Unable to raise her child, she left Ari to be raised by Delon's mother and his stepfather.
+In 1959, Nico was supposed to play the lead female role in the French movie Purple Noon.
+Due to a scheduling mix-up, she arrived on set after filming had already begun, and her role had already been given to Marie Laforêt.
+During filming, she had an affair with French actor Alain Delon, who was at the time in a relationship with actress Romy Schneider.
+In late 1961, Alain Delon and Nico met again in New York.
+They resumed their affair, which resulted in a pregnancy.
+As soon as she learned of her pregnancy, Nico told those around her that the child was Alain Delon's.
+According to Nico and Edith Boulogne, Alain Delon's mother, he went from anger to outright denial.
+He told his mother, she claimed, "that Bosch is responsible; she's the guilty one" and refused to take any responsibility.
+On 11 August 1962, she gave birth to their son, Christian Aaron Boulogne, whom she called Ari.
+Unable to raise her child, she left Ari to be raised by Delon's mother and stepfather.
 Ari became a photographer and actor.
-He died of a heroin overdose, aged 60, in Paris in 2023.
+He died of a heroin overdose, aged 60, in Paris in 2023 and until the end, he fought to be legally recognized by Alain Delon.

 Nico saw herself as part of a tradition of bohemian artists, which she traced back to the Romanticism of the early 19th century.
 She led a nomadic life, living in different countries.
 Apart from Germany, where she grew up, and Spain, where she died, Nico lived in Italy and France in the 1950s, spent most of the 1960s in the US, and lived in London in the early 1960s and again in the 1980s, when she moved between London and Manchester.
 In 1965, Nico became pregnant during a three-month affair with Brian Jones and had an abortion.
 The event prompted her to seek a closer relationship with her son Ari.

 Nico was a heroin addict for over 15 years.
 In the book Songs They Never Play on the Radio, James Young, a member of her band in the 1980s, recalls many examples of her troubling behaviour due to her "overwhelming" addiction – and that Nico claimed never to have taken the drug while in the Velvets/Factory scene but only began using during her relationship with French film director Philippe Garrel in the 1970s.

 Nico spent most of the final years of her life in the Prestwich and Salford areas of Greater Manchester.
 Although she was still struggling with addiction, she became interested in music again.
 For a few months in the 1980s, she shared an apartment in Brixton, London, with the punk poet John Cooper Clarke but not as a couple.
 In his autobiography, musician Cheetah Chrome depicted his friendship with a strung-out Nico in the 1980s and their mutual dependence.
 Shortly before her death, Nico stopped using heroin and began methadone replacement therapy as well as a regimen of bicycle exercise and healthy eating.